abomuslimov/Chat-UI-/README.md

 # chat_ui1
 UI design of the Messenger.
-From the Dribble https://dribbble.com/shots/6428387-Messenger-Mobile-Concept
+The design was taken from the Dribble https://dribbble.com/shots/6428387-Messenger-Mobile-Concept

 ## Getting Started